evanyfyip/CSE-163-Final-Project/README.md

 split, as a pickle.
 This classifier is used in classify_public_figures.py

 tweet_scraping_legacy.py:
+**NOTE**
+tweet_scraping_legacy.py is no longer functional as of June 1st, 2020.
+There was an update to Twitter effective as of the date above that permanently disabled accessing the "legacy" version of twitter.
+This has made scraping tweets from twitter a significantly more challenging task for all future attempts.
+The following describes the previously functional code:

 This file contains functions that scrape tweets from twitter.com from various public figures and save these tweets and the usernames of the tweeters to a Pandas dataframe in scraped_tweets.pickle.
 This pickle will be in the